EthWorks/ethereum.rb/README.md

 We currently support UNIX/Linux environments and Windows IPC support on the roadmap.

+You will need to have a properly working Ruby installation.
+We recommend [RVM](http://rvm.io/)

 To use this library you will need to have a running Ethereum node with IPC support enabled (default).
 We currently support [Go-Ethereum client](https://github.com/ethereum/go-ethereum)

 ## Installation